Looking to know which flowers you can safely eat? Try this handy illustrated guide to edible flowers for everything you

 Illustrated Bites is the creation of US illustrator Heather Diane and combines Heather’s love of food with a love of illustration.
 Heather’s recipes and posts use seasonal produce, which is another love of mine.

 Heather’s guide to edible flowers is a little US-orientated.
 There aren’t so many hibiscus flowers on our UK shores after all!
-However, her guide still holds plenty of relevance for anyone living in the northern hemisphere!
+However, Heather’s guide still holds plenty of relevance for anyone living in the northern hemisphere!
 Think dandelions, sunflowers, nasturtiums, lilacs, and more, which are all common in the UK.

 A Handy Guide to Edible Flowers